eliona-smart-building-assistant/kontakt-io-app/README.md

 ### Registration in Eliona ###

-To start and initialize an app in an Eliona environment, the app have to registered in Eliona.
-For this, entries in database tables `public.eliona_app` and `public.eliona_store` is necessary.
+To start and initialize an app in an Eliona environment, the app has to be registered in Eliona.
+For this, entries in database tables `public.eliona_app` and `public.eliona_store` are necessary.

-The registration could be done using the reset script.
+This initialization can be handled by the `reset.sql` script.

 ### Environment variables